 Penalty: $5 000.

+7 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5, the State Administrative Tribunal Act 2004 s.
+167 and 169, and the State Administrative Tribunal Regulations 2004 r.
+28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+8 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
+4 Div.
+23 has transitional provisions some of which may be relevant to this Act.

 9 The amendments in the Acts Amendment (Fair Trading) Act 2010 s.
 177 will not come into operation (see s.
 2(b)(i)).

-10 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
+10 On the date as at which this reprint was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
 4 Div.
 7 had not come into operation.
 It reads as follows:

 Division 7 — Motor Vehicle Dealers Act 1973 amended